stevearc/overseer.nvim/lua/overseer/testing/README.md

 ## Future

-- Maybe put test reset logic into component (so task rerunning functions as intended)
 - More test integrations (and figure out how to simplify)
 - Track previous tasks and dispose them
 - Run after build